Nico: Early solo career (1967–1977)

-Immediately following her musical work with the Velvet Underground, Nico began work as a solo artist, performing regularly at The Dom in New York City.
+Immediately following her musical work with the Velvet Underground, Nico began work as a solo artist, performing regularly at the Dom in New York City.
 At these shows, she was accompanied by a revolving cast of guitarists, including members of the Velvet Underground, Tim Hardin, Tim Buckley, Ramblin' Jack Elliott and Jackson Browne.

-For her debut album, 1967's Chelsea Girl, she recorded songs by Bob Dylan, Tim Hardin, and Jackson Browne, among others.
-Velvet Underground members Lou Reed, John Cale and Sterling Morrison contributed to the album, with Nico, Reed and Cale co-writing one song, "It Was a Pleasure Then."
+For her debut album, Chelsea Girl (1967), Nico recorded songs by Bob Dylan, Tim Hardin, and Jackson Browne, among others.
+The Velvet Underground members Lou Reed, John Cale and Sterling Morrison contributed, with Nico, Reed and Cale co-writing "It Was a Pleasure Then".
 Chelsea Girl is a traditional chamber-folk album, with strings and flute arrangements added by producer Tom Wilson.
 Nico had little say in its production, and was disappointed with the result; she said in 1981: "I still cannot listen to it, because everything I wanted for that record, they took it away.
 I asked for drums, they said no. I asked for more guitars, they said no. And I asked for simplicity, and they covered it in flutes! ...
 They added strings, and— I didn't like them, but I could live with them.
 But the flute!
 The first time I heard the album, I cried and it was all because of the flute."

 In California, Nico spent time with Jim Morrison of the Doors, who encouraged her to write her own songs.
 For The Marble Index, released in 1968, Nico wrote the lyrics and music.
 Nico's harmonium anchored the accompaniment, and harmonium became her signature instrument for the rest of her career.
 John Cale arranged the album, adding an array of folk and classical instruments.
 The album has a European “classical” avant-garde sound, often described as bleak, difficult or frightening.
 The album also marked a radical change in Nico's appearance and image.
 She once again dyed her hair, this time from blonde to red, and began dressing mostly in black, a look that would be considered a visual prototype for the gothic rock scene that would emerge in subsequent years.

-A promotional film for the song "Evening of Light" was filmed by Francois de Menil.
-This video featured the now red-haired Nico and Iggy Pop of the Stooges.

-Returning to live performance in the early 1970s, Nico (accompanying herself on harmonium) gave concerts in Amsterdam as well as London, where she and John Cale opened for Pink Floyd.
-1972 saw a one-off live reunion of Nico, Cale and Lou Reed at the Bataclan in Paris.
+A promotional film for "Evening of Light" was filmed by Francois de Menil.
+It featured Nico and Iggy Pop of the Stooges.
+Returning to live performance in the early 1970s, Nico (accompanying herself on harmonium) performed in Amsterdam and London, where she and Cale opened for Pink Floyd.
+1972 saw a reunion of Nico, Cale and Lou Reed at the Bataclan in Paris.